UW-HARVEST/Hayroll/README-seeder.md

 *TAG_END;
 ```

-Control flow semantics (loops, conditionals, etc.) remain unchanged because the block does not alter scopes or variable lifetimes.
+Control flow semantics (loops, conditionals, etc.) remain unchanged because the tags do not alter scopes or variable lifetimes.

 ### Declaration clusters (`Decl` and `Decls`)